ChaehyeongLee/MarineHeatWaves_xarray/README.md

 # MarineHeatWaves_xarray

 A Python library for detecting and analyzing Marine Heat Waves (MHWs) using xarray and optimized for multi-dimensional, distributed computing-based calculations.
+It is also powerful for detecting sub-surface marine heat waves.

 ## Overview